SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day1_Topic.md

 - **📈 Model Evaluation Metrics**: Evaluated the model using accuracy, precision, recall, F1-score, and confusion matrix.
 - **🛠️📈 Example Project: Iris Classification**: Completed a full machine learning pipeline from data loading to model evaluation.

-This structured approach ensures that you build a strong foundation in Scikit-Learn, preparing you for more advanced topics and techniques in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**